 Meet Our Reviewers

 It’s hard to believe that thespyinthestalls.com has now been around for over four years.
 Starting off single-handedly reviewing a couple of shows, we’re now covering fifty plus performances a month.
 This growth couldn’t have been achieved without our wonderful team of volunteer reviewers.
 They come from all walks of life with many different backgrounds – united by their love of theatre.
-Usually you only get to see a name credit at the end of their reviews, but here we now get to meet a couple of the team.
+Usually you only get to see a name credit at the end of their reviews, but here we now get to meet some of the team.

 I’ve been reviewing for thespyinthestalls.com for just under a year and my only regret is not starting sooner!
 Two of my main passions are theatre and writing, so it made sense to combine the two and find a site to start writing for.

 I like the fact that reviewing has allowed me to visit a variety of different theatres and see shows I wouldn’t have necessarily known about otherwise.
 When I’m not working as a charity fundraiser or writing for thespyinthestalls.com, I enjoy performing with a North London based musical theatre company and singing and playing guitar.

 Here’s some of Emily’s most recent reviews: